ktrnka/mlops_example_ecs/README.md

     * I've also tried manually canceling the stack deploy after an hour, which causes an update rollback.
 The rollback has been stuck in progress for about 13 minutes.
 I couldn't cancel the rollback.
 Eventually I gave up and deleted the ECS Service that was stuck trying to update and after a few minutes CloudFormation updated the status of the Stack.
 Then I began `cdk destroy` again
 * I also had problems binding gunicorn to port 80 so I changed ports.
 * I wasn't sure how to choose between the EC2 and Fargate templates.
 I picked the EC2 one because I could pick the instance type and feel good about keeping the cost low.

+## Good things about ECS

+* When I try to deploy broken code, it never goes live.

+## Bad things about ECS

+* It's designed to support ECS clusters with multiple instance types, which makes the CDK interfaces harder to use and therefore makes them error-prone.